Preparing for your Home Photography Session

 I love working with newborns and their sisters and brothers.
 I will always include the older children and take as many pictures as them as their new sibling.
 I usually get great pictures of the older child with the new baby and I have lots of tips and tricks to achieve this.
 Toddlers of 18months- 2years however usually have very little interest in the new baby and it can be tricky to get the shot of the two together.
 I usually achieve it but just so you are aware that it's not always easy!

+Please try not to be nervous or self-conscious with me.
+I love photographing families and I really will be mostly focused on the children.
 During the session, especially for toddlers and older kids, I will try and surprise them or make them laugh.
 It's often a natural reaction of grownups to respond too with "surprise faces"!
-Try your best to ignore me if I am trying to get a reaction out of the kids.
+Try your best to not react yourselves if I am trying to get a reaction out of the kids.
 You just be ready for the photograph and allow me to interact with the kids.
 This is especially true for larger group shots.
 It's actually more difficult than it sounds but try your best to allow me to get the reactions out of the children in groups shots.
 I will let you know if I need help.

 What to wear?